 Type 1: An apparently trivial injury, such as a fractured or sprained ankle, has occurred, but with no confirmed nerve damage.
 This type was previously known as reflex sympathetic dystrophy.

 Type 2: This may emerge after breaking a bone, having surgery, or after a serious infection.
 There is clear evidence of nerve damage.
 This type was previously known as causalgia.

 However, debate about the classification of these types is ongoing.
 Since nerve injury is sometimes found in people with type 1, the National Institute of Neurological Disorders and Stroke (NINDS) notes that the distinction between the two categories may be removed at some point.

 Symptoms include severe and continuous pain, often in part or all of a limb.
 It has been described as “burning” or a combination of burning and electrical shocks.

 If CRPS happens after an injury, the pain of the injury may be unusually severe.
 For example, an ankle sprain may trigger an unbearable burning sensation.
 The pain may not be limited to the area where the injury occurred.

-Damage to a toe or finger, for example, may lead to pain in the whole limb, or even pain in the opposite extremity.
+Damage to a toe or finger, for example,

 The affected part can become hypersensitive.
 Touching, bumping, or exposing the limb to temperature changes may cause severe pain.